 Memory foam has the viscous properties of water, but the elastic feel of traditional poly foams.
 These unique characteristics are what makes memory foam pillows so popular.
 If you rest your head on one, the memory foam will compresses and conform perfectly to the shape of your body.
 When the pressure on the pillow is released, the memory foam slowly resets itself and changes back to its original rectangular shape.

 - providing even, comfortable support and

 - distributing your body’s weight, eliminating pressure points.

 Traditional memory foam pillows are unfortunately NOT moldable.

 Most mass-produced memory foam pillows consist of a single piece of foam.
 This is considered a substantial disadvantage by many users, myself included.
 No matter how you fluff, smoosh, squash, scrunch or sculpt this solid piece of memory foam, it will always revert to its original rectangular shape.
-If it feels uncomfortable, you can’t alter its shape to better accommodate you and your sleep position like you can with other pillow types.
+If it feels uncomfortable, you can’t alter its shape to better accommodate your sleeping style like you can with other pillow types.

 Shredded memory foam pillows, however, ARE moldable.